prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/CPP Quick Start.md

 ```

 Here's how to handle the response and retrieve output values.
-In our example we're trying to retrieve an object by referring to the object's key:
+In our example, we're trying to retrieve an object by referring to the object's key:

 ```